TomosugiTasaka/Log_settings_Ubuntu14.04/README.md

     3. Install Android Studio.
 Write this command.
     `./android-studio/bin/studio.sh`
     If you write this command, open window of setup from command line.
+  * Desktop file
+  If you leave the default, you must use from command line.
+You will want to search from dash.
+    * How to solve this problem
+    You have to make this file.
+    `{home}/.local/share/applications/android-studio.desktop`
+    ```
+    [Desktop Entry]
+    Version=1.0
+    Type=Application
+    Name=android-studio
+    Comment=This is android studio
+    Icon=/android-studio/bin/studio.ico
+    Exec=/android-studio/bin/studio.sh
+    Terminal=false
+    StartupNotify=false
+    Categories=Utility;Application;
+    ```
+    You will be able to search Android Studio from dash.